-- 24. Pull out the travel lock brass knob until it engages the locking mechanism, and rotate the lock 180° clockwise to lock it in place.
-The arrow on the lock knob points down when it is locked and up when it is unlocked. - 25.
-Insert the dust plug in the top of the superspring. - 26.
-Loosen the three 5-lobe knobs which attach the superspring to the superspring tripod. - 27.
-Remove the superspring from the tripod and place in its shipping case.
-Note that the bullseye level points toward the air relief valve in the case. - 28.
-Close the superspring shipping case and secure all latches.
+- 29. Pull out the travel lock brass knob until it engages the locking mechanism, and rotate the lock 190° clockwise to lock it in place.
+The arrow on the lock knob points down when it is locked and up when it is unlocked. - 30.
+Remove the Superspring from the interferometer base.
+Insert the plug in the top of the Superspring and set the Superspring in its case.

+3.4.7.INTERFEROMETER